-The ASHP-accredited Postgraduate Year One Pharmacy Practice Residency (PGY1) offered at Presbyterian Hospital is a flexible program designed to provide residents with unique experience in both clinical and administrative practice.
+The ASHP-accredited Postgraduate Year One Pharmacy Practice Residency (PGY1) offered at Presbyterian Hospital is a flexible program designed to provide residents with unique experiences in both clinical and administrative practice.
 Written and oral communication skills are emphasized throughout the program, and residents will gain teaching experience through in-service presentations to our pharmacy, nursing, and medical staff.
 Residents also serve as preceptors for students at the University of New Mexico College of Pharmacy and have the option to obtain a teaching certificate offered by the university.

 We have two residency positions available.